-In order to prevent entry of invalid data, the software includes automatic gray-out of fields that are logically contingent upon another data element.
+To prevent invalid data entry, the software includes automatic gray-out fields that are logically contingent upon another data element.
 For example, an abstractor cannot complete type of mental health problem until they identify that the decedent had a mental health problem.